-Everyone has heard Beyoncé's beloved 2006 hit, "Irreplaceable," but did you know that it was almost a country song?
+Everyone has heard Beyoncé Knowels' beloved 2006 hit, "Irreplaceable," but did you know that it was almost a country song?

-Written by singer-songwriter Ne-Yo, best known for R&B, pop, and hip hop, he first heard his song out loud accompanied by an acoustic guitar.
+The song was written by singer-songwriter Ne-Yo, who's best known for R&B, pop, and hip hop, he first heard his song out loud accompanied by an acoustic guitar.
 He thought it would sound perfect as a country song recorded by country artists Faith Hill or Shania Twain.
 Now I almost feel like this information is a total tease.
 The song would sound completely different recorded by one of these powerhouse women, so I wish they could cover it (maybe even as a duet?) and save all of us from wondering what could have been and what that music video would have entailed.
 Perhaps a future remix would satisfy country fans?
+It's not too far-fetched.
+Reba McEntire released a cover of one of Beyoncé's best songs 'If I Were A Boy," a song about how a woman sees life from a male perspective.
+The song rose to the No. 6 spot on the US Billboard Hot 100 chart.

 "When I first heard the track, produced by Norwegian production team Stargate, they just played the guitar.
 There were no drums to it and sounded like country-western music, and when they put the drums on it, it brought it back to the R&B side of things," Ne-Yo told BlackFilm.

 "If you listen to any country music, there's always a story, a depth story and it's always empowering or get your bags and leave or whatever case may be," Ne-Yo said.
 The truth of the matter, that's how country music is.
 So, I just basically did my version of how an R&B country western song would sound like in my opinion."